-Reproducing observations of galaxies and the gas in clusters of galaxies has proven to be more difficult than matching observations of the low-density IGM, but several groups have now independently succeeded in producing disc galaxies with more realistic sizes and masses (e.g. Governato et al. 2004, 2010; Okamoto et al. 2005;

-Agertz, Teyssier & Moore 2011; Guedes et al. 2011; Brook et al. 2012; McCarthy et al. 2012; Aumer et al. 2013; Munshi et al. 2013; Stinson et al. 2013; Vogelsberger et al. 2013, 2014b; Hopkins et al. 2014; Marinacci, Pakmor & Springel 2014).
-For the thermodynamic properties of groups and clusters of galaxies the progress has also been rapid (e.g. Puchwein, Sijacki & Springel 2008; Fabjan et al. 2010; McCarthy et al. 2010; Le Brun et al. 2014).
-The improvement in the realism of the simulated galaxies has been accompanied by better agreement between simulations and observations of the metals in circumgalactic and intergalactic gas (e.g. Oppenheimer et al. 2012; Stinson et al. 2012), which suggests that a more appropriate description of galactic winds may have been responsible for much of the progress.
+Reproducing observations of galaxies and the gas in clusters of galaxies has proven to be more difficult than matching observations of the low-density IGM, but several groups have now independently succeeded in producing disc galaxies with more realistic sizes and masses (e.g. Governato et al. 2004, 2010; Okamoto et al. 2005; Agertz et al. 2011; Guedes et al. 2011; McCarthy et al. 2012; Brook et al. 2012; Stinson et al. 2013; Munshi et al. 2013; Aumer et al. 2013; Hopkins et al. 2013; Vogelsberger et al. 2013, 2014b; Marinacci et al. 2014).
+For the thermodynamic properties of groups and clusters of galaxies the progress has also been rapid (e.g. Puchwein et al. 2008; McCarthy et al. 2010; Fabjan et al. 2010; Le Brun et al. 2014).
+The improvement in the realism of the simulated galaxies has been accompanied by better agreement between simulations and observations of the metals in circumgalactic and intergalactic gas (e.g. Stinson et al. 2012; Oppenheimer et al. 2012), which suggests that a more appropriate description of galactic winds may have been responsible for much of the progress.

 Indeed, the key to the increase in the realism of the simulated galaxies has been the use of subgrid models for feedback from star formation that are more effective in generating galactic winds and, at the high-mass end, the inclusion of subgrid models for feedback from active galactic nuclei (AGN).
 The improvement in the resolution afforded by increases in computing power and code efficiency has also been important, but perhaps mostly because higher resolution has helped to make the implemented feedback more efficient by reducing spurious, numerical radiative losses.
-Improvements in the numerical techniques to solve the hydrodynamics have also been made (e.g. Price 2008; Read, Hayfield & Agertz 2010; Springel 2010; Hopkins 2013; Saitoh & Makino 2013) and may even be critical for particular applications (e.g. Agertz et al. 2007; Bauer & Springel 2012), but overall their effect appears to be small compared to reasonable variations in subgrid models for feedback processes (Scannapieco et al. 2012).
+Improvements in the numerical techniques to solve the hydrodynamics have also been made (e.g. Price 2008; Springel 2010; Read et al. 2010; Saitoh & Makino 2013; Hopkins 2013) and may even be critical for particular applications (e.g. Agertz et al. 2007; Bauer & Springel 2012), but overall their effect appears to be small compared to reasonable variations in subgrid models for feedback processes (Scannapieco et al. 2012).

-Here we present the EAGLE project, which stands for Evolution and Assembly of GaLaxies and their Environments.
-EAGLE consists of a suite of cosmological, hydrodynamical simulations of a standard $\Lambda$ cold dark matter universe.
-The main models were run in volumes of 25 to 100 comoving Mpc (cMpc) on a side and employ a resolution that is sufficient to marginally resolve the Jeans scales in the warm ( $T \sim 10^4 \, \text{K}$ ) interstellar medium (ISM).
-The simulations use state-of-the-art numerical techniques and subgrid models for radiative cooling, star formation, stellar mass-loss and metal enrichment, energy feedback from star formation, gas accretion on to, and mergers of, supermassive black holes (BHs), and AGN feedback.
+Here we present the EAGLE project1, which stands for Evolution and Assembly of GaLaxies and their Environments.
+EAGLE consists of a suite of cosmological, hydrodynamical simulations of a standard Λ CDM universe.
+The main models were run in volumes of 25 to 100 comoving Mpc (cMpc) on a side and employ a resolution that is sufficient to marginally resolve the Jeans scales in the warm ($T \sim 10^4$ K) interstellar medium (ISM).
+The simulations use state-of-the-art numerical techniques and subgrid models for radiative cooling, star formation, stellar mass loss and metal enrichment, energy feedback from star formation, gas accretion onto, and mergers of, supermassive black holes (BHs), and AGN feedback.
 The efficiency of the stellar feedback and the BH accretion were calibrated to broadly match the observed $z \sim 0$ galaxy stellar mass function (GSMF) subject to the constraint that the galaxy sizes must also be reasonable, while the efficiency of the AGN feedback was calibrated to the observed relation between stellar mass and BH mass.
 The goal was to reproduce these observables using, in our opinion, simpler and more natural prescriptions for feedback than used in previous work with similar objectives.